lloptyr/GodotWorkFor385/learning-demo/README.md

 	Occasionally, lateral movement will completely stop

+You can see this happen several times in the video, where the movement jitters, or I fall straight down after a jump.

 I am unsure what causes this, it may be the tutorial's fault, the tutorial being out of date, or my machine.

 Otherwise I found Godot well documented, and somewhat easy to work with.